opendata-stuttgart/sensor.community/content/airrohr/en/00-introduction.md

 <br>

 🙌 Great, you decided to buy the parts online!
-Unfortunately this can take from days up to three weeks.
+Unfortunately the delivery can take from days up to three weeks.
-Until then enjoy your life ⛱️.
+Until then enjoy your life️.